brunodrugowick/omnistack-quick-start-frontend/README.md

 This is a React application that runs at [https://omnistack-quick-start-frontend.herokuapp.com/](https://omnistack-quick-start-frontend.herokuapp.com/) with support from its [backend](https://github.com/brunodrugowick/omnistack-quick-start-backend).

+There's also a [React Native app](https://github.com/brunodrugowick/omnistackQuickStartMobile) for this project.

 ## Features

 - View the Feed